rahatkhan0031/average_brightness_calculator_RGB-LED/README.md

 ## 🛠 Components
 - Arduino Uno (or compatible board)
-- Light sensor (e.g., photoresistor or photodiode)
+- RGB Light sensor (e.g., photoresistor or photodiode)
 - Resistors (for voltage divider if using LDR)
 - Jumper wires
 - Breadboard